 An artist’s single most important tool in oil painting is the paintbrush.
 It is the main piece of equipment used to apply paint to canvas.
-Art brushes come in a wide variety of types, sizes and shapes.
-Knowing all you can about the different types of brushes available and how they are used, will allow you to choose the right one for each stage of your canvas painting.
+Artist brushes come in a wide variety of types, sizes and shapes.
+Knowing all you can about the different types of artist brushes available and how they are used, will allow you to choose the right one for each stage of your canvas painting.

 A paintbrush’s anatomy is made up of three basic parts.
 These are the head, the ferrule and the handle.
 It isn’t necessary to know this to create a beautiful painting, however, by knowing the different parts you will be familiar with various art terms when you hear them.

 - Head — The hairs or bristles of the brush.
 The hairs are made from either natural or synthetic fibers and is what an artist uses to apply and push paint around on the canvas.
 The head has three parts too.
 The very tip of the head is called the toe.
 The fattest part of the head is called the belly and the point where the head meets the ferrule is called the heel.